Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Inspection

-The isolated course of sphenoiditis is rarely manifested by external symptoms.
-If sphenoiditis occurs with other sinusitis, then outwardly the patient may acquire certain features.
-For example, with concomitant ethmoiditis, swelling and redness of the outer eyelid are observed.
-When tapping on the bridge of the nose, pain appears.
+The isolated course of sphenoiditis rarely manifests itself with external symptoms.
+If sphenoiditis occurs with other sinusitis, then externally the patient may acquire certain features.
+For example, with concomitant ethmoiditis, swelling and redness of the outer eyelid is observed.
+When you tap on the bridge of your nose, pain appears.
 With other sinusitis, tapping reveals pain in the cheekbones and forehead.

-important diagnostic symptom when examining a patient, there are purulent viscous discharges that flow down the back of the pharynx.
-During rhinoscopy, the doctor examines the nasal mucosa, nasal passages and conchas, the arch of the pharynx and the posterior surface of the soft palate.
+Important diagnostic symptom When examining the patient, there is a purulent viscous discharge that flows down the back wall of the pharynx.
+During rhinoscopy, the doctor examines the nasal mucosa, nasal passages and turbinates, the vault of the pharynx and the posterior surface of the soft palate.

 Rhinoscopic signs of acute sphenoiditis: